egeexyz/terraform-deploy-fargate/README.md

 * General understanding around networking
 * A Docker image (or 3) located in a cloud repository (I used ECR for this, Docker Hub et al would be fine too)

 There's a handy Terraform wrapper-script included in this repo that helps wrap common Terraform commands and generally makes using Terraform easier.
-It's not required but it's very useful especially if you want to run Terraform as part of a CI/CD pipeline.
+It's not required but it's very useful, especially if you want to run Terraform as part of a CI/CD pipeline.

 ### State Files